 - An understanding of and belief in the mission of the YWCA of Central Virginia which is to eliminate racism and empower women.
 All team members must have a commitment to promote racial equity and social justice advocacy.

-- Ability to prioritize, multi-task and follow through with minimal direction.
+- Ability to prioritize, multi-task, and follow through with minimal direction and competing deadlines.

-- Attention to detail and being highly organized is a must.
+- Team members must be able to keep confidential information.
+Attention to detail and being highly organized is a must.

-- Impeccable professionalism that will be displayed when working with other team members, other YWCA staff members and volunteers, primary and secondary victims, and the public and the public at-large.
+- Impeccable professionalism that will be displayed when working with other team members, other YWCA staff members and volunteers, primary and secondary victims, and the public.

-- Ability to work with compassion and patience in a traumatic and frantic emergency room environment.
+- Ability to work with compassion and patience in a traumatic and frantic environment.
+Must be oriented towards developing the potential of victims of domestic violence, sexual violence, and child abuse/neglect.
+Must have a strong grasp of principles of empathy.